Is Presidential Scholars a scholarship program?

 No. This is an honors program.
-We do give a $1,000 stipend per year and have some scholarship opportunities for Presidential Scholars students.
-However, unlike scholarship programs, students are required to participate in all honors activities.
+We give a $1,000 stipend per year and have some scholarship opportunities specifically for Presidential Scholars; however, unlike scholarship programs, you are required to participate in all honors activities.

 Is this program for all majors?